Hostinger vs Raff: Pricing, Performance, and VPS Fit

 - Verify.
 Smoke-test the application stack, run a representative load test, confirm backups are scheduled on the Raff side, validate firewall rules match the Hostinger configuration.
 If you used hPanel templates on Hostinger, expect to re-implement any panel-level automation manually on Raff using the equivalent stack.

-- Decommission the Hostinger instance after the cutover window.
-Cancel the Hostinger plan only after 48–72 hours of clean operation on Raff, in case rollback is needed.
-For stateful workloads (databases, file storage), plan a brief maintenance window during the DNS swap.
+For stateful workloads such as databases and file storage, plan a brief maintenance window during the DNS swap.
 Stateless services behind a load balancer can drain Hostinger instances gradually by adjusting weight before the final DNS switch.

 About Hostinger